EmperorCookie/acc-discord-server-manager/README.md

 There is currently no license.
 The plan is to provide a free for non-commercial use license.
 If your usage of this software is in any way connected to something that makes money, contact me for licensing options, I'm very reasonable.

 # Feature wishlist
 The following features are in the order they will be implemented in.
-New features may creep into this list and perturb the order without notice.

-1. Manage individual ACC servers
+If you want to request a feature, please do so by creating an issue.

 1. Automatically updates itself when a new version is released
 1. Manage drivers and entry lists
 1. Schedule future events that start and stop servers, and save the results
-1. Public commands to give more control to the community
+1. Public commands system to give more control to the community
 1. Custom liveries for managed drivers
     1. Public commands for self management by drivers
 1. Ephemeral/temporary ACC servers